22.2. Basic info on GPs#

 we can write that any subset of inputs form a multivariate Gaussian:

 which can serve as the definition of a GP, as already mentioned.
-We say that “\(\fvec\) is conditional on \(\xvec\)”.
+As usual, we say that “\(\fvec\) is conditional on \(\xvec\)”.
 The mean function is the a priori “best guess” for \(f\).
-If there are no features, this is often taken to be zero.
+If there are no features, this mean function is often taken to be zero.
 Our specification of the kernel tells us what \(K\) is.

 For the bivariate case: